tmaguire/GeoScout/src/docs/disclaimer.md

 </p>
 <h2>Consent</h2>
 <p>
-By using our website/app, you hereby consent to our disclaimer and agree to its terms.
+By using our web-app, you hereby consent to our disclaimer and agree to its terms.
 </p>
 <h2>Updates</h2>